 If you’re looking for an elliptical that offers a variety of options for users of all levels but is slightly more affordable than our top choice, we recommend the XTERRA Fitness FS3.0.

 Like our first choice, it has a weight capacity of 300 pounds and 20 resistance levels.
 It also has built-in speakers, a tablet holder, and an accessory holder.

-The XTERRA has a slightly short stride length, at 16 inches.
+The XTERRA has a shorter stride length, at 16 inches.
 Taller users may need to test drive it before buying, to make sure they can comfortably get a full range of motion.

 Despite not being foldable, this elliptical is smaller than our first option, at 54.1 x 24 x 65.2 inches (length, width, height).
-It has a rear-drive flywheel which makes it feel very stable on the ground, even when you’re moving at a bit of a speed.
+The rear-drive flywheel makes it feel very stable on the ground, even when you’re moving at a bit of a speed.

 You’ll get a 5-year warranty on the frame, and a 1-year warranty on parts.

 - 20 levels of magnetic resistance

 - No connectivity option for 3rd party applications

 The Schwinn 411 is just 53.8 inches long x 24 inches wide x 62.5 inches high.
 It doesn’t fold, but it’s small enough to fit comfortably in homes with limited space.
 You’ll find a set of wheels under the front stability bar that makes it super easy to tilt and move.